dji-sdk/Guidance-SDK/doc/DeveloperGuide/DeveloperGuide.md

 ---

 #### Activate and Subscribe Data
->*Assume that “DJI-Guidance” software has been correctly installed on Windows.*
+>*Assume that “Guidance Assistant” software has been correctly installed on Windows.*

--	Connect Guidance to PC and power on.
-Open the “DJI-Guidance” software, wait until the light on the left-bottom green up and switch to **“DIY”** mode on the **view** page.
+-	Connect Guidance to PC and power it on.
+Open the “Guidance Assistant” software, wait until the light on the left-bottom green up and switch to **“DIY”** mode on the **view** page.

  ![Alt text](./2.png)